TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/page-template-manage.md

 ## Page Template Management

-In the page template management module, users can perform custom classification management of templates under the application, as well as edit, delete, and export templates.
+In the page template management module, users can perform custom classification management of templates under the app, as well as edit, delete, and export templates.

 <img src="../../../../images/help/en/media/17168668712027/17168725738364.jpg" width="80%">